-To the south of the park, stands the nobel Palacio de Gobierno.
-It is, however, the Government Palace and there’s no admission for general public.
+To the south of the park, stands the Nobel Palacio de Gobierno.
+It is, however, the Government Palace and there’s no admission for the general public.

 Next to it, on the other side of the street check out the blue tiered mansion, a former Palacio Ferrer, designed by the local architect Donato Pablo Carbonell and completed in 1918.

+Visit Teatro Tomas Terry.
 The Italian style theatre on the northern side of Parque Jose Marti is one of three vernacular theatres in Cuba.
-This National Monument has won an Award of Conservation in 2008.
+This national monument has won an Award of Conservation in 2008.
 Don’t hesitate to pop in.
 For just 2 CUC have a nose around the impressive 950-seat auditorium.

-For a coffee break, make your way to the charming Teatro Cafe Terry wedged between the Teatro Tomás Terry and the Colegio San Lorenzo.
+For a coffee break, make your way to the charming Teatro Cafe Terry wedged between Teatro Tomás Terry and Colegio San Lorenzo.

 Explore Eclectic Punta Gorda

+The Upper-Class Neighbourhood.
 Located around 3 km away from the centre, Punta Gorda is an incredibly stunning part of Cienfuegos.
-Follow the Malecon sea wall and you will reach it in no time, otherwise hale the iconic Bici taxi (a bike taxi).
+Follow the Malecon sea wall and you will reach it in no time, otherwise, hale the iconic Bici taxi (a bike taxi).

 Situated at the edge of the Bay of Cienfuegos, Punta Gorda is a refreshing neighbourhood by the waterfront.
 If you can, rent a room at the end of the peninsula so you can enjoy the gorgeous scenery any time you feel like it.

-This eclectic suburb houses some of the most wonderful and eye catching buildings like sky blue Palacio Azul, built in 1921 and the ‘One thousand and one nights’ like Arabian Palacio de Valle.
+This eclectic suburb houses some of the most wonderful and eye-catchy buildings like the sky-blue Palacio Azul, built in 1921 and the one thousand and one nights like Arabian Palacio de Valle.
 The latter, built in 1917, houses a luxury restaurant with a terrace bar.

+Cienfuegos Club.
 Cienfuegos Club might come across as a sports-bar-like place for western travellers, but it offers fantastic views across the marina.
-At least check out the domed building painted in white & green, the colours of Cienfuegos baseball team.
+At least check out the domed building painted in white & green, the colours of the Cienfuegos baseball team.

-While wandering around the Cienfuegos Club, pop into the marina for a refreshing sea breeze.
+Marlin Marina.
+While wandering around Cienfuegos Club, pop into the marina for a refreshing sea breeze.
 The place is absolutely stunning.
 Book a boat tour around the bay or arrange a deep-sea fishing trip through Cubatur/Cubanacán.
 Alternatively, check out other operators in the nearby Jaguar Hotel.